jmuganga54/ReactJs/README.md

 > Before we dive deeper into each topic
 - First, this React component, called the App Component.
 - Second, the App component doesn't receive any parameters in its function signature
-- And third, the App components returns code the resembles HTML
+- And third, the App components returns code that resembles HTML

 > Variables defined in the function's body will be re-defined each time functions runs, which shouldn't be something new if you are familiar with Javascript and its functions.